Dopamine receptor D1: Tissue distribution

 D1 receptors are the most abundant kind of dopamine receptor in the central nervous system.

 Northern blot and in situ hybridization show that the mRNA expression of DRD1 is highest in the dorsal striatum (caudate and putamen) and ventral striatum (nucleus accumbens and olfactory tubercle).

 Lower levels occur in the basolateral amygdala, cerebral cortex, septum, thalamus, and hypothalamus.

+The DRD1 gene expresses primarily in the caudate putamen in humans, and in the caudate putamen, the nucleus accumbens and the olfactory tubercle in mouse.